swkeever/skies.dev/content/top-10-cse-courses/index.md

 ![Robot playing a piano](ml.jpg)

-The future is now.
 Machine learning is the technology that recommends videos on YouTube, serves personalized ads, self-drives cars, and guesses "hot dog" or "not hot dog".
 **Spoiler alert:** It's math.
 In particular,

 - linear algebra